viator-docs/Viator-Partner-API-v2/papiv2/booking-concepts/booking-questions.md

 - `"MEET_AT_DEPARTURE_POINT"`
 - `"CONTACT_SUPPLIER_LATER"`

-When selecting available pick-up points, our suppliers also have the option of specifying one or both of these pseudo-locations.
-These instruct the customer to either meet at one of the locations specified in `logistics.start[]`, or to contact the supplier later to arrange a pick-up point, respectively.
+When selecting available pickup-points, our suppliers also have the option of specifying one or both of these pseudo-locations.
+These instruct the customer to either meet at one of the locations specified in `logistics.start[]`, or to contact the supplier later to arrange a pickup-point, respectively.

-When building a list of available pick-up locations for the customer to select at the time of booking, the descriptive text for these locations can be used.
+When building a list of available pickup locations for the customer to select at the time of booking, the descriptive text for these locations can be used.
 This is available from the [/locations/bulk](../../../openapi/reference/operation/locationsBulk) endpoint in the `name` field, as follows:

 ```javascript
 {